Arsenal on this day in history – the January files

 4 January 2015: Arsenal’s lowest home attendance of the season – 59,439 – came to see the two finalists of the FA Cup in 2013/14 start off their FA Cup journeys again.
 It ended Arsenal 2 Hull 0.
 Mertesacker and Alexis scored.

 5 January 1907: Middlesbrough 5 Woolwich Arsenal 3.
 Arsenal had just gone five games without defeat since losing 5-1 to Birmingham.
-It seems that during this period Arsenal were either unbeaten, or let in five!
+Indeed during this winter period Arsenal were either unbeaten, or let in five!

 5 January 1939 Ted Platt, the man who became our wartime keeper, signed for Arsenal, aged 17.
 Arsenal had an obvious regular first choice goalkeeper in George Swindin, and a reserve in Alex Wilson who had joined the club in 1933.
 Ted Platt was one for the future, but of course the future of football was postponed.

-5 January 1946: Joe Wade debut in the FA Cup which this season was played on home/away basis.
+5 January 1946: Joe Wade debut in the FA Cup which this season was played on home/away basis.as there was no national football league.
 Arsenal lost 6-0 to WHU in first leg.
 Joe only played irregularly but was part of the championship winning season the following year.

 5 January 1958: Steve Walford, born in Highgate.
 He started out with Tottenham in 1974 but he only played twice for them before Terry Neill, who of course himself at been at Tottenham, signed him for Arsenal for £25,000 on 1 August 1977.